rabbitofficial/rabbitgo_product/README.md

 ## Support

-* If you have any questions, please contact me sunpled@gmail.com or contact WeChat: suency
+* If you have any questions, please contact me info@rabbitgo.io， or sunpled@gmail.com

 ​